|

 Taxing

-Millions of tax records have gone "missing" after
+problem Millions of tax records have gone "missing" after

 the Inland Revenue suffered a number of computer problems.
 But the people